No comments yet

 So, if you are walking on the street and you have a phone call, you are most likely to slightly slow down.
 If you what they are telling you pisses you off, if it’s bad news or if it simply requires more attention, you are going to stop.
 Your brain can’t handle all at once, not by any means.

 What to do?
 Worrying is not an option.
 Just let your brain be the one making the decissions, in these cases: don’t forget that it is the most intelligent part of your body.
 Like when it tells you to install :DriveSmart in your iPhone or Android.
-There are no reason for place doors on an open field.
+There is no reason for place doors on an open field.
 Brains up!